 The statue overlooked an image of Bill as a 22-year-old soldier, made from individually welded metal washers, and his fellow comrades rushing up the beach head.

 Beside the statue of Bill was a dramatic sweep of sea thrift, representing what troops may have seen when they landed on the beaches.

 Along with members of the Royal family, many celebrities enjoyed the legendary Chelsea atmosphere on press day and took in the latest horticultural trends.
 Dame Judi Dench was spotted browsing the Great Pavilion, while Strictly Come Dancing stars Joe Sugg and Dianne Buswell were spotted admiring the Show Gardens on Main Avenue.

 Around the showground

-See innovative and inspiring design all around the showground, with our stunning Show Features that start as soon as you approach the show.
+There was innovative and inspiring design all around the showground, with our stunning Show Features that even lined the gates to the showground.

-Gaze in wonder at the floral installations on our London Gate and Bull Ring Gate and add a bee to the giant hive installation being created by McQueens in the Artisan area.
+Visitors gazed in wonder at the floral installations on our London Gate and Bull Ring Gate and added a bee to the giant hive installation created by McQueens in the Artisan area.